 The Agricultural and Processed Food Products Development Authority (APEDA) has its headquarters at New Delhi and is headed by Chairman, APEDA.

-APEDA has set up Five Regional Offices at Mumbai, Bengaluru, Hyderabad, Kolkata and Guwahati.
+APEDA has set up Regional Offices at Mumbai, Hyderabad, Kolkata, Bengaluru, Guwahati, Ahmedabad, P.O.
+Varanasi, Chandigarh, Extension Office (EO) Bhopal, Chennai, Kochi and Jammu and Kashmir.

 1.2 Assigned Functions